facelessuser/wcmatch/docs/src/markdown/fnmatch.md

 ## Syntax

-Fnmatch is similar to the builtin fnmatch, but with some enhancements.
+The `fnmatch` library is similar to the builtin `fnmatch`, but with some enhancements and some differences.
 It is mainly used for matching file names with glob patterns.
-Fnmatch is targeted at matching file names, not pathnames.
-For pathnames, [glob.globmatch](glob#globglobmatch) is a more appropriate choice.
+For pathnames, Wildcard Match's [`globmatch`](glob#globglobmatch) is a more appropriate choice.
 Not all of the features listed below are enabled by default.
 See [flags](#flags) for more information.

+!!! tip
+    When using backslashes, it is helpful to use raw strings.
+In a raw string, a single backslash is used to escape a character `#!py3 r'\?'`.
+If you want to represent a literal backslash, you must use two: `#!py3 r'some\\path'`.

 Pattern           | Meaning
 ----------------- | -------